Life-In-Shot/.github/profile/README.md

 It'll come later... (maybe my friend Notion will show you something)

+### Join beta

+You can join the Beta phase of the App, by submit this form 👉 [Subscribe](https://tcb3qqec7se.typeform.com/to/FKfhQFiy)

 ### Wanna contribute to this project ?

 Fell free to open a new issue just : [here](https://github.com/Momently-app/.github/issues) !